 Anyone who has visited Maui will tell you that the Road to Hana is a must.
 It can become one of the best family activities in Maui if you go about this all-day excursion while accommodating your family.

-The winding Hana Highway runs just over 64 miles (denoted by the occasional mile marker), connecting Kahului with the sleepy town of Hana.
-Older children and teens may love this trip as it’s a fantastic way to see a different part of Maui, although it may be taxing for the youngest family members.
+The winding Hana Highway runs just over 64 miles (denoted by the occasional mile marker), connecting Kahului with the sleepy town of Hana in east Maui.
+Older children and teens may love this trip as it’s a fantastic way to see a different part of Maui, although it may be taxing for the younger kids.

 Possibly the best option is to rent a car and take your time on the Road to Hana to enjoy the scenery that includes sacred pools, rainforests, lava tubes, one-lane bridges, and so much more.
 Driving on your own ensures that families can move at a comfortable pace and stop when needed.
-Plan your stops ahead of time, so you know what to expect.
+Plan your stops ahead of time so you know what to expect.

 Can’t miss stops include roadside stands to buy fresh fruit and fresh homemade banana bread.
 Would you like to swim in a waterfall?
 If so, visit the Seven Sacred Pools or the swimming hole at Twin Falls.

 Waianpanpa State Park is just off the highway, home to what many consider is the best black sand beach in the Hawaiian Islands.
 In addition to the stark contrast between the black sand and the sky, you can take an easy hike.